mael-insa/d7020e_lab3_mael/README.md

 - `ex4`

   Here you will prove functional equality by means of symbolic execution.
 You will also investigate the correlation between instructions executed by `symex` and instructions executed on bare metal hardware.

+- `ex5`

+  In this example we will see how the symex estimations differ from the real-world measurements.